hectorbarquero/athabasca-university-docs/COMP267/UnitFive/unitFiveSectionThree.rst

 ..
 I'm on page 214/468 right now <-- NOT STARTED
 ..
-Challenge work required, write a brief review and description of a favourite book or movie depicting AI and/or robotics.
+Challenge work required, write a brief review and description of a favourite book or movie depicting AI and/or robotics. <-- DONE but not submitted
-.. assignment 5 is one exercise from chapter 13, 14, 15 and 16
+.. assignment 5 is one exercise from chapter 13, 14, 15 and 16 <-- DONE submitted
 ..
 QUESTION KEY
 .. chapter 13, question 10 page 650
 .. chapter 14, question 4, page 684